jtornero/LWR2weight/README.md

 - License and acknowledgement actions in menu must work
 - PEP8tize all the code
 - Edit/add Length-Weight Relationships (Single/batch)
-- Get bibliographic info for the LWR2Weight
+- Get bibliographic info for the Length-Weight Relationship

 An initial dataset of Length-Weight Relationships is provided in the file LWR.data.
 The data comes from the article: